 5G is the next generation of mobile data connectivity, bringing super-fast speeds along with improved reliability and connection stability over 4G, making it great for tasks like online gaming, streaming movies and downloading large files quickly.

-Given how many 5G-capable phones are coming in 2021, we've compiled this list of the best 5G phones to lay out your top options.
-This round-up isn't just a replica of our standard best smartphones guide – we've considered the key uses of 5G, and brought you a list that focuses on these key points.
-The following round-up is broken down into categories to fit the reasons you might be looking to buy a 5G phone.
+Given how many more 5G-capable phones are still yet to come in 2021, we've compiled this list of the best 5G phones to lay out your top options.
+This round-up isn't just a replica of our standard best smartphones guide.
+Instead, we've considered the key uses of 5G, and brought you a list that focuses on these key points.
+The following roundup is broken down into categories to fit the reasons you might be looking to buy a 5G phone.

 Each of these entries has a 'best' model and a 'runner up' to give you a choice even within the categories, which is especially important given that not all of our best phone picks are available in the US or other regions.

 At TechRadar, we test every new 5G phone that comes out, so we've got a good idea of how they all run, work, and compare.
 We've used that knowledge to create this buying guide to help you work out which 5G phone is best for you.